rezakusnadi/Credit-Card-Clustering/README.md

 # Credit-Card-Clustering

-# Introduction
 This project, will be performing an unsupervised clustering of data on the Credit Card customer's.
 Customer segmentation is the practice of separating customers into groups that reflect similarities among customers in each cluster. and divide customers into segments to optimize the significance of each customer to the business.
 To modify products according to distinct needs and behaviours of the customers.
-It also helps the business to concerns of different types of customers.
+It also helps the business to specify manage risk on customers.

 # Data Information
   - CUSTID : Identification of Credit Card holder (Categorical)